 A Zeroing Technique That You Should Definitely Learn

-Good thing Doug of NSSF deviced this 2-shot zeroing tip that could definitely change the way most people zero out their rifles!
-Take a closer look at how Doug does it and be amazed at how simple it actually is!
+Good thing Doug of NSSF devised this 2-shot zeroing tip that could definitely change the way most people zero out their rifles!
+Take a closer look at how Doug does it, and be amazed at how simple it actually is!

 The first thing to do is to take the rifle and make sure that the crosshair is targeted right on the bullseye.
-Once you pulled the trigger, hold the rifle firmly in place and make sure that it doesn't move at all.
+Once you pull the trigger, hold the rifle firmly in place and make sure that it doesn't move at all.

 Then, calibrate the scope so that the crosshair is targeted to the point where the bullet landed on your first shot.
-This way, you'll know that the next shot is gonna hit the target right in the center.
+This way, you'll know that the next shot is going to hit the target right in the center.

-Having someone assist you for the tweaking of the windage and elevation adjustments would be very helpful so you can just focus on keeping the rifle still.
+Having someone assist you with the tweaking of the windage and elevation adjustments would be very helpful so you can just focus on keeping the rifle still.
 You can, however, do this by yourself if no one is there to help you.

-Now that you've learned the 2-shot trick to zeroing out your rifle, you’d surely have that great accurate killing shot for this hunting season.
+Now that you've learned the 2-shot trick to zeroing out your rifle, you'll surely have that great accurate killing shot for this hunting season.

 Click here for more hunting tips!

-Liked this article?
+Like this article?
 You should also like…